 All hospices, regardless of whether or not they’re for-profit, typically accept commercial insurance, Medicare, Medicaid, and self-payment.

-You can find more information on specific policies surrounding Medicare and Medicaid reimbursements on their individual websites and on the Centers for Medicare and Medicaid Services website.
+You can find more information on specific policies surrounding Medicare and Medicaid reimbursements on their websites and the CMS website.

 What Do I Look For?

-If hospice is on your radar to any degree, it’s worthwhile to start researching now.
+If hospice is on your radar to any degree, it’s worthwhile to start doing your research now.

-You and your family should always be the ones to direct services and care by staff.
+You and your family should always be the ones to direct the services and care of the staff.
 You’ll want to find a hospice that is flexible to your needs and can adapt to any health changes.

 When Is Hospice Care a Good Idea?

-Maybe you don’t need to think about hospice care currently, especially if both you and your family are (relatively) young and healthy.
+Maybe you don’t need (or want) to think about hospice care at the moment, especially if both you and your family are (relatively) young and healthy.
 In that case, this information is just food for thought — something to stow away for years down the road.